HL7/cqf-measures/input/pages/measure-terminology-service.md

     6. ValueSet/$validate-code

 3. Services MAY require authentication.
 If authentication is required, it SHALL be in the form of an authentication header (usually a bearer token) that the user can determine in advance and provide to their FHIR tooling in some configuration.

 4. For all string search parameters, servers SHALL support the following modifiers:
     1. contains
     2. exact

     servers SHOULD support
     1. text

-5. Document that servers SHALL support the expression of AND and OR search parameters for all search parameters, as defined in the composite search parameter topic: https://hl7.org/fhir/search.html#combining
+5. Servers SHALL support the expression of AND and OR search parameters for all search parameters, as defined in the composite search parameter topic: https://hl7.org/fhir/search.html#combining

 ### Capability Statement

 The above capabilities are formally captured in the following capability statement: